 Digital scans allow us to understand your dental condition and create a virtual framework of how your future smile will look like.
 The scans will give us insight to the size, volume and shape of your teeth.
 We also use the Smile Design tool to aid us in your smile makeover.

 We create all our veneers in an in-house lab to ensure full quality control.
 They are also milled from a single block of feldspar using a delicate milling strategy to reduce cracks and microfractures.
 To bring life to your veneers, our dedicated dental lab technician introduces textures and colours to the veneers to make them look as natural as possible.

 Please note that in order to make sure your veneers suit you, it is vital that we test-run your smile first.
-As such, we will make a temporary set of veneers or smile prototype for you and have you wear them on for about a week.
+As such, we will make a temporary set of veneers or smile prototypes for you and have you wear them on for about a week.
 If you are satisfied, we will go ahead with bonding your permanent porcelain veneers.